 You may have grounds to file a personal injury lawsuit when someone else has harmed you through their negligence or intentional actions.
 Perhaps someone injured you in a car crash, neglected to clean a spill, or physically assaulted you.
 No matter what happens, you should speak with a dedicated Greenville personal injury lawyer to discuss your options.

-At Shelly Leeke Law Firm, our South Carolina personal injury lawyers have extensive experience evaluating these cases and helping our clients seek the compensation they deserve.
+At Shelly Leeke Law Firm, your South Carolina personal injury lawyer will have extensive experience evaluating these cases and helping our clients seek the compensation they deserve.
 If the person responsible committed a crime and is convicted, that does nothing to pay your bills as their victim.
 You need guidance in securing restitution for the pain, suffering, and damages you have experienced through a personal injury claim.

-When you are ready to demand justice but are not sure where to begin, do not hesitate to contact our legal team.
+When you are ready to demand justice but are not sure where to begin, do not hesitate to contact our legal team, which has a strong track record of success.
 Schedule a 100% free consultation today.
 You can learn more about how much your personal injury lawsuit could be worth, how insurance claims work, and what to expect next from your case.

 Common Types of Personal Injury Cases

 Personal injury is a very broad area of law.
 You may be able to file a personal injury case when you have been hurt while shopping, driving, engaging in your hobbies, or from a crime.
 In some instances, you may think there is nothing to be done.
 However, you may find that someone is responsible for your back or neck injuries.

 Suppose you are walking to your car with your groceries, and there is a large pothole in the parking lot that you do not see when you accidentally step into it, falling to the ground and injuring your knee.
 It can likely be shown that the store owner failed to maintain the lot and contributed to your accident.
 This is just one example of how a personal injury can occur.